Main photo credit: NATALLIA B / Shutterstock.com

 The EPAuto portable air compressor pump weighs 3.81 lbs while measuring 9.6 inches by 7.8 inches by 5.4 inches.

-2. Best for Heavy Duty Use: TIREWELL 12V Heavy Duty Tire Inflator
+2. Best for Heavy Duty Use: GSPSCN Tire Inflator

-3. Best Cordless Unit: Ryobi P737 18V ONE+ Portable Cordless Power Inflator
+4. Best Cordless Option: Ryobi P737 18V ONE+ Portable Cordless Power Inflator

 A trusted brand in the power tools industry, Ryobi offers a battery-powered, cordless tire inflator.
 The inflator itself isn’t very expensive, but keep in mind you will have to purchase a separate battery and charger if you don’t already have a plethora of Ryobi tools in your garage.
 Capable of inflating tires and small inflatables from zero-to-150 PSI, the cordless convenience of the tool makes it easy for you to go from tire to tire without worrying about any power cords or air hoses.